signalfx/otelworkshop/docs/apm/host/java.md

 ## Run the Java HTTP requests client

-Run the Java example with OKHTTP requests:
+Run the Java client example which uses OKHTTP requests to the Python Flask Server:

 ```bash
 source run-client.sh